Student Complaints

 If you are enrolled on a University Award delivered at a Partner College you should use the College’s own procedures.
 Once these are exhausted, you have a right to pursue the complaint with the University.

-When they have completed their investigation (usually 20 working days) you will receive a report of their findings.
-If your complaint is upheld in whole or in part then they will set out how the issue will be resolved.
+If your complaint is upheld in whole or in part then they will set out how the issue will be resolved and you will receive an apology and/or other appropriate remedies.

 Further details of the latter stages of a complaint are set out in the University General Regulations.